-- 1. Supports farm help dwellings in accordance with the relevant Agricultural Land Commission policy on additional dwellings for farm help with the following considerations: - a. that alternative supplies of accommodation for farm workers are considered in zoning regulations. - 2.
+- 1. Supports farm help dwellings in accordance with the relevant Agricultural Land Commission policy on additional dwellings for farm help with the following considerations: - a. of the farm to alternative supplies of accommodation for farm workers when zoning regulations for additional farm dwellings are being enacted. - 2.
 Establishes zones that support urban agriculture, community gardens, farmers' markets and food processing.